Changissnz/selfinterest/README.md

 Misconceptions of human biology, on the other hand, predominantly are due to the unknowns, possibly unique to certain individuals.
-The artificial axiom desired to be implemented in ways to guarantee appropriate effect, in light of these limitations of reasoning, is done so by sentient beings intent on control of the instantiation of related axioms.
+The artificial axiom desired to be implemented in ways to guarantee appropriate effect, in light of these limitations of reasoning, is done so by sentient beings intent on control in the instantiation of related axioms.
 Consequences, in the nature of undesireable effect to violators, take the form of correspondent artificial axioms for the particular artificial axioms specified not to be violated.
 These correspondents